firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

-One constraint that I am imposing in this challenge (and one which mirrors a real-life scenario in which research subjects need to explicitly agree to being contacted) is that you check for that agreement in the Master Project.
+One constraint that I am imposing in this challenge (and one which mirrors a real-life scenario in which research subjects need to explicitly agree to being contacted) is that you will need to check for that agreement in the Master Project.

 There may be people there who have not yet completed the second survey or who have simply abandoned the challenge at that point for not wanting to receive surveys.